sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 ~~~~~~~~~~~~~~~~

 The rpmChangelogFile property allows you to set a source that will be imported and used on the RPM generation.
 So if you use rpm commands to see the changelog it brings that information.
-You have to create the content on
+You have to create the content in
-that file following the RPM conventions that are available here http://fedoraproject.org/wiki/Packaging:Guidelines#Changelogs.
+the changelog file using the RPM conventions that are available here http://fedoraproject.org/wiki/Packaging:Guidelines#Changelogs.

 Example Settings: